fbpx Skip to main content

 Significantly Higher Burden of Respiratory Infections in Blacks and Hispanics

 This systematic review examined the burden of all the common respiratory infections, including SARS-COV-2, influenza, RSV, and others.
 It included studies from January 2016 to December 2022.
-It only included studies that focused on children and adolescents, that is, children between 0 and 17 years of age.
+It only included studies that focused on children and adolescents, that is, those between 0 and 17 years of age.

 The study identified significant racial disparities, including a much higher RSV burden among U.S. children of color.
 The study found that 59% of the burden of respiratory infections was distributed among Blacks and Hispanics, despite these population groups being ethnic minorities in the US.
 Similarly, the study found that the hospitalization rate among Blacks and Hispanics accounted for 55.5% of all cases.
 Additionally, Blacks and Hispanics were more likely to develop complications due to antibiotic-resistant strains.